sinbaddoraji/sinbaddoraji/README.md

- <p> I am a mid-level FullStack .NET engineer who works with web, mobile and desktop apps.
+ <p> I am a software engineer who works with React & Asp.Net core experience.
 This Github page, however, is a list of projects I managed to work on outside of work.